nitanmarcel/PipTUI/README.md

 ### Theming

-To theme the app create a json file in `your home dir/.piptui/theme.json` then copy and edit the content of `theme_example.json`
+To add new themes check `theme_example.json` and add the json file in the `$HOME.piptui/themes` folder.

 Available Colors: